Ohla holds a degree in Information Technology and also a Master in Business Administration. She loves traveling & share

 Components of a Cheque

 - Cheque Date: Cheques are drawn with a specified date.
 The date can be any date you want and need not be the date you are actually writing the cheque.
 But a cheque has a validity period from the date indicated on the cheque.
-A personal cheque is valid for six months while a corporate/business cheque is valid for only three months.
-Further some business cheques are issued with specific validity periods less than three months.
+A personal cheque is valid for six months, while a corporate/business cheque is valid for only three months.
+Further, some business cheques are issued with specific validity periods of less than three months.
 For example, dividend payments are usually issued with a one-month validity period.
-The date on a cheque is important because the cheque recipient can encash a cheque on or after the cheque date and within the validity period.
+The date on a cheque is important because the cheque recipient can cash a cheque on or after the cheque date and within the validity period.
 Encashing a cheque or encashment is the term used to convert a cheque into real cash by either taking money over the country of the bank or depositing the cheque in the recipient’s account.